GabrielMBulgarelli/ETLSalesPipelineAnalysis/README.md

 ## Overview

 This project implements a comprehensive Extract, Transform, and Load (ETL) pipeline leveraging the advanced capabilities of Azure Synapse Analytics.
 The pipeline efficiently extracts data from the Brazilian e-commerce dataset (Olist), performs sophisticated transformations through PySpark notebooks, and implements a three-layer data lakehouse architecture using Azure Data Lake Storage Gen2.
-The solution incorporates dimensional modeling techniques to create analytics-ready data structures stored in both Delta format for data lake querying and synced to dedicated SQL pools for enterprise reporting.
+The solution incorporates dimensional modeling techniques to create analytics-ready data structures stored for data lake querying and synced to a dedicated SQL pool for enterprise reporting.
 Through this approach, the pipeline delivers actionable sales insights that enhance inventory management, marketing optimization, and overall business decision-making processes.

 ## Dataset